GrilloPress/recoil/book/chapter-one/adding-components.md

 6. As before the ```React.render();``` function injects our HTML into an element we selected, in this case the one with an ID of comments.
 Unlike before of course, this time we created a custom component (or element) and injected that in

 >> You have to enclose the element like ```<Comment/>```.
 This is because it is like an XML tag.
 You can enclose things in ```<Comment></Comment>```.
 [For reference see the documentation](http://facebook.github.io/react/tips/self-closing-tag.html)

+Although this example was hardly great, you might just have a glimpse of what is great about React.
+Namely, an ability to create custom components which you can inject into your HTML.

 ### Further resources